arclabs561/rank-refine/DESIGN.md

 **Why better:** Captures token-level semantics that single vectors lose.
 "Capital of France" matches documents where "capital" and "France" both have strong matches, even in different parts of the document.

+**When NOT to use:**
+- ❌ First-stage retrieval over millions of docs (too slow, use dense + ANN)
+- ❌ Very short documents (<10 tokens, little benefit over dense)
+- ❌ Storage-constrained without pooling (10-100x larger than dense)
+- ❌ Queries with many stopwords (MaxSim sums all tokens, including noise)

 ### Cross-encoder

 Full transformer attention over concatenated query+document: